oomlout/oomlout_oomp_builder/navigation/oobb/part/smd_magazine_joiner/04_09/part/readme.md

-# Oobb Part Smd Magazine Joiner 04 09
+# Oobb Part SMD Magazine Joiner 04 09

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base